Home What is grid congestion and what are its effects?

 When you take a ride on your trusty old bike, you'll quickly be overtaken by an electric one.
 And if you look around, it seems like every roof has solar panels.
 Electric car charging stations?
 They’re popping up everywhere.
 In the Netherlands, we’re seeing more and more sustainable initiatives.
 This is great for the environment, but it also brings challenges to the electricity grid.
 One of these challenges is grid congestion.
 “Grid con-what?” you might be thinking.

-In this blog, you’ll learn what grid congestion is, what the effects are, and how you can help prevent it with Chargee and Sparky.
+In this blog, you’ll learn what grid congestion is, what the effects are, and how you can help prevent it with Chargee and the Sparky P1 meter.

 What is grid congestion?